tody411/styleblit-matlab/README.md

 The original work used **grid**-based approach to fit fully parallel operations on 3D rendering pipeline.

 In this demo, I implemented **cluster**-based approach, which can be easily developed using MATLAB built-in functions.
-I just tested a single-scale StyleBilt process based on the cluster structures.
+I just tested a single-scale StyleBlit process based on the cluster structures.
 However, overall quality seems good for processing animated sequences.

 ## Data